eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 1. You receive userinfo data and the SPA will show the details.
 You may recognize this as ID token claims.

-2. Your access token has expired (remember, that we set the access token lifespan to 1 minute when we configured the SPA OIDC client).
+2. Your access token has expired (the SPA client is configured with an access token lifespan of 1 minute).
 The UserInfo area will show `**ERROR** (tokens expired?)`.
 Use the `Refresh Tokens` button to initiate token refresh through the BFF.

 If your tokens where not expired, its worth spending a minute to let them expire and try the refresh procedure. *A full-fledged SPA would